Vinney Hospice and Palliative Care

 ALL patients report improvement in their ability to communicate.

 More than 20 years of research funded by the National Institute of Health (NIH) has documented that LSVT LOUD® can result in:

 Read more about therapy for Parkinson's disease here.

 One of three people 65 years of age and older falls each year.

-The Peter B. Lewis Aquatic & Therapy Center Balance Therapy is designed to prevent falls and improve mobility.
+The Peter B. Lewis Aquatic & Therapy Center Balance Therapy is designed to reduce fall risk and improve mobility.
 This specialized physical therapy focuses on improving balance, reducing risk of falls and improving your level of confidence and security.
 If you are worried about falling or have experienced issues with balance, mobility or dizziness, we can help you.

 Therapy for Dizziness

 With your diagnosis, our therapists can correctly interpret subtle signs and symptoms with prescribed and proven treatments of challenges in balance, dizziness and vertigo symptoms.
-We’ll assist you in improving your walking ability, balance, and coordination of posture if you suffer from inner ear disorders.
+We’ll assist you in improving your walking ability, balance, coordination, and posture if you suffer from inner ear disorders.

 Vestibular Rehabilitation (VRT) for Inner Ear Issues

 The goal of VRT is to retrain the inner ear and the brain to correctly and accurately recognize and process signals from your vestibular system in coordination with your vision and proprioception (your body’s sense of where you are in space).
 When your inner ear system is compromised, you may become overly dependent on input from your vision and proprioception to maintain your balance.
 In addition, you may compensate by developing new patterns of head and body movement to avoid dizziness and nausea.
 As you may have experienced, these compensations can worsen symptoms, often causing headache, muscle tension, and fatigue.